RaydenKonig/Overworld-factions/README.md

 - [Coco](https://github.com/CocoTheOwner/) (Bugfixing, small configuration tweaks, merging Astrash's work, continued development)
 - [Cyberpwn](https://github.com/cyberpwnn) (A lot of early day configuration and testing)
 - [K530](https://github.com/K530-hub) (Amazing (snowy) mountains)
-- [RaydenKoning](https://github.com/RaydenKonig) (Innovative ideas turned into fesible configurations and applied to the pack)
+- [RaydenKonig](https://github.com/RaydenKonig) (Innovative ideas turned into fesible configurations and applied to the pack and creation of adaptation "faction pack")

 Great thanks to these people for contributing to the pack.
 If you want to contribute as well, feel free to make a branch and PR.
 Please do not make forks.

-*This list is in no way in order of anything.
-This does not represent actual effort spent on developing the pack.*

-*I do not claim to own all content in this pack.*

 Checklist [here](checklist.md)